clozarr/HackerRankChallenges/README.md

 # HackerRankChallenges
-This repository contains solutions to hackerrank challengesk
+This repository contains solutions to hackerrank challenges